 Question: Am I still covered by my car insurance policy if I had an accident on the same day my insurance expired?
-I thought I had coverage for the full day, but my auto insurance company says that my coverage ended at 12:01 that morning and I’m out of luck.
-Could that really be true?
+I thought I had coverage for the full day, but my auto insurance company says my coverage ended at 12:01 that morning and I’m out of luck.
+Could that be true?

 Answer: What your car insurance company says is indeed true.
 Most auto insurance policies are set to terminate at 12:01 a.m., so if you look at your insurance card, policy or payment notice, you should see that coverage only exists up to the expiration date.

 When a policy ends at 12:01 a.m., you have just one minute of coverage on your expiration date, not a whole day’s worth.
 Thus, an accident at 12:02 a.m. or later on the expiration date wouldn’t be covered.

 - The day before the expiration date is the actual last day you’ve paid for.

 - Make a renewal payment prior to the expiration date.
 Your insurance terminates instantly if your payment isn’t made by the expiration date at 12:01 a.m.

 - If you want further information on the laws in your state regarding cancellation notifications and whether auto plans are allowed a grace period, you can contact your state’s insurance department.

 We agree that car insurance policies can be confusing, especially when the policy ends.
 The actual final due date for payment is the day before the expiration date.

 States with insurance verification systems have found numerous cases of one-day lapses in car insurance coverage because of drivers don’t understand policy cancellations.
 Be aware you may end up with a gap in coverage if you: